Looking for Rewards?*

 How much should I pay into a current account?

 A basic account will give you much the same service, but without any of the frills and you won’t be given access to credit (often in the form of an overdraft).
-You can still have a debit card, though, so you can still make direct debit or standing order payments.
+You can still have a debit card, though, so you can make direct debit or standing order payments.

 Will I be charged for using a current account?